SwanHub/onelinktrta/README.md

 - Heroku has 10 different things it wants you to do to setup existing applications.
 Follow their detailed instructions, which include creating a random instructional called a Procfile.
 - Things that aren't yet clear are the role of postgres on your local computer and what configuring I need to do with the env variable $PORT.
 I could start from scratch, or try and figure out what's wrong with the current app, which I think will be beneficial overall for my understanding of how things work.

 Ok goodbye.
-Fuck you code.
 It shouldn't take me 3 hours to deploy something from scratch.
 Especially using Rails.